 Following your heart is really about feeling your decisions and acting without the need to break things down again and again in your mind.

 It is about turning off that ‘thinking portion’ of the brain and just switching into action mode.

 Your heart or your feelings are then able to protect you and guide you to making the right decision, which is essentially the decision that feels good.

 This definitely takes practice, but when you start to channel this way of thinking you not only feel freer and happier, but you also feel more motivated to make decisions and less caught up in the thoughts going through your mind.

 Here are some tips and pointers to help you become less of a thinker and more of a feeler-

-- Meditate: I know, everyone says it but it really does work.
+I know, everyone says it but it really does work.
 Join a class, find a YouTube video, do whatever you need to do to get in the habit of meditating daily, even if it is just for 10 minutes.
 It really will help.

-- Allocate Thinking Time: I often have the best and most productive thoughts in the shower.
+I often have the best and most productive thoughts in the shower.
 Try to allocate your thinking time to the shower.
 If you notice thoughts coming up during the day that are unproductive and heading into over-drive, stop yourself and save it for shower time.
 When shower time does roll around, you will often be more selective of the thoughts that you choose to have.

-- Say Stop: when you notice your thoughts starting to get repetitive or stressful, simply say to yourself ‘Stop’ and then focus on something else, like how you are feeling, or what you are doing.
+When you notice your thoughts starting to get repetitive or stressful, simply say to yourself ‘Stop’ and then focus on something else, like how you are feeling, or what you are doing.
 Staying present will definitely help.

-- Morning Pages: a fantastic writing exercise to clear your mind for the day.
+A fantastic writing exercise to clear your mind for the day.
 You can read more about this practice here.